Voxmelt

 Compose: speak a mess, get a draft

 A local AI rewrites and restructures your dictation into a finished draft - emails, tickets, commit messages, docs - with 30+ persona and tone presets.
-It runs on your GPU with no per-word meter and no cloud round-trip.
+It runs on your own hardware with no per-word meter and no cloud round-trip.

 Local AI